 Arizona has some of the toughest drug laws on record due to its proximity to the Mexican border.
 These laws to prevent drug trafficking across borders include the sale, use, and possession of: marijuana, crystal meth, cocaine, crack cocaine, ecstasy, and heroin.
 Legislators and politicians have tried to combat the drug problems by instilling severe penalties for even first time offenses in small quantities.
 For example, if you are arrested with even a small amount of marijuana found in your possession, you will face felony charges.
 Felony charges involve years in prison and heightened fines.

 Phoenix is unfortunately one of the stops of the drug trade from Mexico to the United States and has led the state to develop stricter laws to tackle the drug problem head on.
 These laws did not account for first time offenders who may have experimented one time, or maybe unintentionally had a friend’s drugs in their car.
+Furthermore, similar to a drunk driving offense, if you are caught driving with drugs in your system, you may be arrested.
+Arizona practices a “zero tolerance” law against drugged driving so if an officer has reason to believe you are under the influence, you could face charges.
 These laws leave little wiggle room, but an experienced Phoenix criminal attorney will be able to develop a successful defense strategy to protect their clients.

 Arizona law lists the following as drug crimes:

 Each crime carries a different penalty range depending on the facts of the case, the quantity, and the type of drug involved.